|

 Part of your DNA is the same unknown quantity.
 But the rest…."

-quite all right, Guard Marcus," the Chancellor said.
-"You may
+“That’s quite all right, Guard Marcus,” the Chancellor

 left the room before the Chancellor spoke again.